A. All of the following:

 An intermediate course examining the forces which determine the competitive conditions and trade patterns in the global economy.
 Representative topics are monetary issues, balance of payments, capital movements and capital markets.

 This course investigates business management in the international arena.
-Emphasis is placed on how managers in multinational organizations address such issues as strategic analysis, organizational structure, global coordination, communications, inter-organizational cooperation, and human resource management.
+Emphasis is placed on how managers in multinational organizations address such issues as cultural differences, strategic analysis, organizational structure, global coordination, inter-organizational cooperation, and human resource management.

 This course addresses the development of marketing strategies based on differing economic, legal, political, and sociocultural environments.
 Emphasis is placed on problems and practices of managing international marketing activities.
 Topics and challenges related to international marketing research, product and services; channels and distribution pricing and promotions are examined.